Get the Best WordPress Backup

 Step 4: Import the Files into WordPress

-Rather than manually uploading files in cPanel or a File Transfer Protocol (FTP) client, Duplicator allows you to simply drop a package into the new site.
+Rather than manually uploading files in cPanel or a File Transfer Protocol (FTP) client, Duplicator allows you to simply drop a backup into the new site.

 To start the import process, be sure to install and activate Duplicator Pro on the second installation.

-Then, head over to Duplicator Pro » Import.
-Here, upload the file archive:
+Then, head over to Duplicator Pro » Import Backups.
+Here, upload the file archive.

-Hit Continue.
 Before you import the file, consider setting a recovery point.
-Essentially, this involves using the most recent backup to recover your site if anything goes wrong:
+Essentially, this involves using the most recent backup to recover your site if anything goes wrong.

-If you decided to exclude your database from your package, Duplicator will only work as a file extractor.
-In the migration wizard, you’ll see that it won’t perform any actions on the current site’s database:
+If you decided to exclude your database from your backup, Duplicator will only work as a file extractor.
+In the migration wizard, you’ll see that it won’t perform any actions on the current site’s database.

 Duplicator file installer